 shortlist, so as to fine-tune all lines with blanks in them, in accordance with the

 Also check out Footnote 4 at the end of this page.

 |Acknowledgement: The above table is hijacked from a template which previously formed part of Capital Ratings' online TTF system.|

 Key to abbreviations possibly used in the above table:-

-a = Aintree result at this season's Grand National meeting a-- = Aintree, did not run c = Cheltenham result at this season's Festival c-- = Cheltenham, did not run at Festival C = Chaser col = column f = favourite GC = Gold Cup H = Hurdler m = mare K = knuckled on landing NC = Novice Chaser NH = Novice Hurdler prob = probably SC = Staying Chaser Sel = selection SH = Staying Hurdler Trnr = trainer yo = years old at start of season in red = any November remarks against a horse in col 3 in red are a definite negative for the competition generally speaking, but not an automatic bar to using the horse concerned in entries.
+a = Aintree result at Grand National meeting agn = Aintree result, ran in Grand National c = Cheltenham result at this season's Festival C = Chaser col = column f = favourite GC = Gold Cup H = Hurdle or Hurdlerr m = mare K = knuckled on landing (as opposed to falling) NC = Novice Chaser NH = Novice Hurdler prob = probably SC = Staying Chaser Sel = selection SH = Staying Hurdler Trnr = trainer yo = years old at start of season in red = any November remarks against a horse in col 3 in red are a definite negative for the competition generally speaking, but not an automatic bar to using the horse concerned in entries.